supersonic-xserver/sonicd/README.md

 ## What we changed

 `bypassAgeVerification` — admin-controlled boolean added to UserRecord.
 When true, birth_date is set to BIRTH_DATE_UNSET before serialization, producing the same result as a record with no birthDate set.
 Defaults to true.
 Distributions that need to comply with age verification legislation can set it to false via homectl.
-Excluded from selfModifiableFields — admin-only.
+Excluded from selfModifiableFields it is admin-only.

 Security hardening of the original birthDate implementation: input validation, information exposure review, null dereference checks, buffer handling review, and authorization documentation.